This is the continuation of the previous post

 Besides, most people can close their first corset the fastest, and the speed of the process then slows down.

-The last corset is the semi custom, this is a great alternative too, since the corsetier can alter a few important measurements such as the height of the corset, or the height of the waist, this can make a corset a lot more comfortable.
+semi custom, this is a great alternative too, since the corsetier can alter a few important measurements such as the height of the corset, or the height of the waist, this can make a corset a lot more comfortable.

 But is less personalized thus less expensive than a custom corset.